Warning strikes continue in Frankfurt, Berlin and Hamburg - California18

 Bahn expects “massive restrictions” in operation

-2:19 p.m.: Die Deutsche Bahn due to the announced warning strike in the transport sector for next Monday, expects “massive impairments” for all rail operations.
+2:19 p.m.: Due to the announced warning strike in the transport sector for next Monday, Deutsche Bahn expects “massive impairments” for all rail operations.
 “More detailed information on the effects on traffic will follow,” the group announced on Thursday.
 “It is already clear that extensive goodwill regulations are planned for the passengers affected.”

 The railway and transport union (EVG), together with the Verdi union, called for extensive nationwide warning strikes in the transport sector on Monday.